Install a Chain-link Fence

 Chain link fencing is everywhere in various forms and widths, demarcating our homes and businesses.
 It protects us against intruders and shows us where we can and cannot pass.

 Most of all, it is the ultimate utilitarian divide.
 It's there, but it's not; a truly equitable alternative to its concrete or timber counterparts.

-It has many names; wire netting, wire-mesh, chain-wire, cyclone, hurricane or diamond-mesh fencing, and, by definition it is a 'woven' fence made from galvanized steel wire.
+It has many names; wire netting, wire-mesh, chain-wire, cyclone, hurricane or diamond-mesh fencing, and, by definition it is a 'woven' fence made from galvanised steel wire.

 The wires run vertically and are bent into a zig-zag pattern so that each "zig" hooks with the wire immediately on one side and each "zag" with the wire immediately on the other.
 This forms the characteristic diamond pattern.

 There are many ways to install a chain link fence,

 Below are my tested recommendations.

 Firstly, measure and draw out a simple map of the area

 Mark the end, corner and gate posts first.